 City of London

-This district page, City of London, is a sub-page of this county page: Inner London and this region page: London.
+This district page, City of London, is a sub-page of this region page: London.
 It zooms in to local authorities and parliamentary constituencies, and provides a list of wards in this district.
 We have this list page for easy browsing of all UK local authority districts: List of Local Authority Districts.

 Constituencies in City of London